-Students who require accommodations for learning barriers should connect with the Disability Resource Center by visiting https://disability.ufl.edu/get-started/.
-It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible (go to https://disability.ufl.edu/students/accommodations/accommodation-letters/).
-Ideally, student accommodation should be communicated to the Instructor before the end of the first month of the term, but can be at any time of the term if circumstances arise.
+Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the disability Resource Center by visiting https://disability.ufl.edu/students/get-started/.
+It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester.
+Ideally, student accommodation should be communicated to the Instructor before the end of the first month of the term).